productiontype/RoboLasso/README.md

 RoboLasso
 =========

-An extension wrapper for polygonSelectionTool, so you can have it launch on startup.
+An simple extension wrapper for polygonSelectionTool.

-Original work by Frederick Berlaen.
-Uses an icon by Alexander Lubovenko.
+PolygonSelectionTool by Frederik Berlaen.
+Icon by Alexander Lubovenko.